-Cash and cash equivalents limited as to use reflects the cumulative cash advanced under grant and contribution agreements, net of amounts incurred to date.
+Donor restricted amounts included in cash and cash equivalents reflects the cumulative cash advanced under grant and contribution agreements, net of amounts incurred to date.
 These accounts follow the same practices as cash and cash equivalents above and are subject to like exposures.
 Management considers these amounts to be limited as to use in that these resources are only available once future expenses are incurred prior to such funds being available for general corporate purposes.